 I sometimes hear new managers talk very proudly about their Sharpe ratio.
 I also hear investors seeking high Sharpe ratios.
 Unless their return distribution is normal, the Sharpe ratio doesn’t mean much as it assumes a normal distribution of returns.
 CTAs may have a low Sharpe ratio because they may have a high standard deviation, but the volatility may be due to a positive skewness of their return distribution.
 This is often missed in the analysis of the track record.
-Ironically, it is the higher positive volatility that may reduce the investor’s portfolio volatility.
+Ironically, the higher positive volatility may reduce the investor’s portfolio volatility.
 I wrote about this topic in my paper Skewing Your Diversification, and I teach in my course and workshops, and I’ll discuss it in more depth in future articles.

 What about a previous track record?

 Is the manager legally allowed to share it if it is a track record from a previous firm or fund?
 Does it represent how the manager is currently trading?
-Sometimes a previous track record is best to mention as part of a manager’s career.
+Sometimes a prior track record is best to mention as part of a manager’s career.
 It can build a profile of their experiences and appreciation for trading and the markets but not confuse it with their current track record.

 In summary, understanding a manager’s track record combines quantitative and qualitative aspects.
 Crunch the numbers as much as possible and ask questions that cannot be determined from the metrics.
 The shorter the track record, the more critical the qualitative methods become.